 About

-Danielle Hurtig, Soprano, Violinist, and Violist is a Suburban-Chicago native who has lived and breathed the musical arts for 25 years!
+Danielle Hurtig, Soprano, Violinist, and Violist is a Suburban-Chicago native who has lived and breathed the musical arts for over 25 years!

 Danielle holds a Bachelor of Music in Vocal Performance from the University of Illinois at Urbana-Champaign, having studied under the tutelage of Soprano Dawn Harris.
+While studying voice at Illinois, Danielle also trained in Piano and Vocal Pedagogy.

 Opera holds a dear place in Danielle’s heart – she is a coloratura soprano and loves all things Mozart.
 Even though opera is the genre Danielle typically performs, she has a deep love for musical theatre, pop and especially classic rock.
 Favorite past operatic roles have been Yum-Yum/Peep-Bo in Gilbert & Sullivan’s “The Mikado” (above), and Polly Potter in the Marx Brothers comedy, “The Cocoanuts”.